 More importantly, that repair creates a record.
 Insurance claims are logged.
 Body shop repairs show up on vehicle history reports.
 When you eventually sell or trade in, that record is there — and buyers and dealers use it to negotiate.

 PDR removes the dent without touching the paint.
 The metal is accessed from behind the panel and guided back to its original shape using precision tools.
 When the work is done correctly, the factory paint is undisturbed.
 The dent is gone.
 Nothing shows on Carfax.
 Nothing changes about what your car is worth.
+For a full comparison, read our PDR vs. Body Shop guide.

 How PDR Actually Works on a Door Panel